DecisionsDev/odm-docker-kubernetes/azure/README.md

 Copy the files [ds-bc.xml.template](ds-bc.xml.template) and [ds-res.xml.template](ds-res.xml.template) on your local machine and rename them to `ds-bc.xml` and `ds-res.xml`.

 Replace the following placeholers:
-- DBNAME : The database name
+- DBNAME: The database name
-- USERNAME : The database username
+- USERNAME: The database username
-- PASSWORD : The database password
+- PASSWORD: The database password
-- SERVERNAME : The name of the database server
+- SERVERNAME: The name of the database server

 It should be something like in the following extract: